chiaracriscuolo/FAIR-DB/README.md

 ## User Section

 Are you confused?
 Why don't you look at our demo video?
-It could be helpful in understanding how the system works.
+It could be helpful to understand how the system works.

 https://user-images.githubusercontent.com/37806290/151364199-9791e511-e7c7-452d-ab44-61e8970ecd33.mp4